Avid Champion: Operational history

 Andre Cliche's flight review of the Champion describes it as "light and responsive" and "agile", but cautions that the Junkers full-span ailerons produce high roll rates and high adverse yaw.
 He also indicated that "the overall responsiveness and taildragger reactions might tax beginners' capabilities."
+Ultralight reviewer Dan Johnson concurred.

 Jim Bethea of UltraFlight magazine said: "The Champion is arguably the best fixed-wing ultralight available and perhaps the most overlooked."

 With the Rotax 447 engine, the aircraft can take-off in under 100 ft, as one owner explained: "You'd better be ready when you advance the throttle because the plane will jump off the ground within the next three seconds!"
 Landings in crosswinds have been described as "easy with a forward slip and touchdown on one main wheel".
 A full rudder slip will produce a descent rate of 2000 feet per minute (10 m/s).

 Because the choice of engine installed was left up to the builder, a variety of engines has been used, including the Rotax 277, 447 and the 50 hp Rotax 503.